Melansia/QuizApp/README.md

 ## *Gregory L*

 **Quiz App** A very simple quiz app.
-The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.
+The app have 10 quiz questions, it uses country flags, user must choose the correct answer for the questions..

 Time spent: **12** hours spent in total